-In this article I will go over the pros and cons of topping a healthy tree to add stability to it.
+In this article, I will go over the pros and cons of topping a healthy tree to add stability.
 I want to show you how it can go from bad to worse concerning the topic of tree topping and when “Tree Top Crown Reduction” can be used in its place.
 The reason for the above warning is to reinforce the idea that we need to approach this subject with extreme caution for the future safety of your family and the health of the tree, so let’s get started!

 I am sometimes asked to remove the tops of healthy trees, typically the ones that are closest to their homes.
-The idea being that if a tree has its top removed it’s much safer and can stand up to high winds.
-To begin with this statement is true, but after 5 to 8 years the tree and the homeowner are worse off than they were before.
+The idea is that if a tree has its top removed, it’s much safer and can stand up to high winds.
+To begin with, this statement is true, but after 5 to 8 years, the tree and the homeowner are worse off than they were before.

-This is because of the height and the weight of the new tree top(s).
+This is because of the height and weight of the new tree tops.
 The wind will then be able to push it around till it breaks off and possibly lands on your home!
-Ultimately the tree must be topped again.
+Ultimately, the tree must be topped again.

-First the tree still looks natural, unlike a topped tree, because were reducing the crown and not topping.
+First, the tree still looks natural, unlike a topped tree, because we are reducing the crown and not topping it.
 The stabilization of the tree comes from the strategic removal of limbs in the top third of the tree.
 Doing this reduces wind drag and decreases weight at the top of the tree.

-This method is also called “Sail Reduction”.
+This method is also called “sail reduction."
 Here is an example.
-On a sail boat the wind fills the sail to push the boat through the water.
-The same thing happens with trees, the bigger and fuller they are the more surface area the wind has to push them around.
-Now let’s go back to are example, if we put holes in the sail of a boat the wind is going to have a hard time pushing it anywhere right?
-Now if we put holes in the crown of the tree it’s the same thing, less surface area for the wind to push the tree around.
+On a sailboat, the wind fills the sail to push the boat through the water.
+The same thing happens with trees; the bigger and fuller they are, the more surface area the wind has to push them around.
+Now let’s go back to our example.
+If we put holes in the sail of a boat, the wind is going to have a hard time pushing it anywhere, right?
+Now if we put holes in the crown of the tree, it’s the same thing: less surface area for the wind to push the tree around.